 Ballachulish’s Pixel Spirits hold their gin school at North Ballachulish, at the foot of Glen Coe.
 The local

 landscape is a treat for the senses in itself, but add in gin to the mix, and your wellbeing rating will soar like a local eagle.
-The Gin School here is up and running, and a three hour gin making experience, complete with recipe development time, distilling an uber small batch gin, and taking home a full sized bottle of your bespoke creation, comes in at £89 per person.
+The Gin School here is up and running, and a three hour gin making experience, complete with recipe development time, distilling an uber small batch gin, and taking home a full sized bottle of your bespoke creation, comes in at £70-£95 per person (depending on date and option chosen).
 There’s a G&T or two also included in case you’re thirsty.

 Uniquely, Pixel also offers a rum school.
 It’s a similar set up, but making rum is a very different process to